 The website for the tour gives great directions, so I will speak generally.
 The studio is located 20 minutes northwest of London and is easily accessible by train with a connecting shuttle.
-We wanted to maximize our time at the tour, so stayed at the nearby Shendish Manor, an average hotel, but very reasonable and quiet.
+We wanted to maximize our time at the tour, so we stayed at the nearby Shendish Manor, an average hotel, but very reasonable and quiet.

 If you want to take a tour with transfers from London, you can buy the tickets here.

 You must buy tickets online before you visit.
-We bought our tickets months in advance and the first tour was already full.
+We bought our tickets months in advance, and the first tour was already full.

 Even with tickets in hand, it took at least an hour to get into the actual tour.
 There are great pictures to look at and the Cupboard Under the Stairs.
 I was told the tour would take three hours, but we easily could have spent all day, even the kids.
 I would say four hours is a bare minimum.

-There is a cafeteria at the end of this section, where you must try Butterbeer, a bitter, foamy cream soda that I really enjoyed.
+There is a cafeteria at the end of this section, where you must try Butterbeer, a bitter, foamy cream soda that I enjoyed.
 I love ice cream and always try it, but missed the Butterbeer ice cream.
 I have since heard it was great!
 I guess I will have to return…

-The second section actually ended up being our favorite and sadly, we were short on time for it.
+The second section ended up being our favorite, and sadly, we were short on time for it.
 They won’t let you reenter the first section after you enter the second, but definitely give yourself enough time.
 This section contains Diagon Alley and creatures, but the part that interested us most was how the filmmakers work through ideas to bring these places and creatures to life.
 My husband teaches a film class and my sons are interested in film, so this place was our favorite and will delight any film buff, even if they are crazy enough to not like Harry Potter.